sigp/lighthouse/book/src/validator-web3signer.md

 ### Web3Signer is not maintained by Lighthouse

 The [Web3Signer] tool is maintained by [Consensys], the same team that maintains [Teku].
-The Lighthouse team (Sigma Prime) provides some input to this tool, however they do not control it or make any guarantees about its safety of effectiveness.
+The Lighthouse team (Sigma Prime) does not maintain Web3Signer or make any guarantees about its safety of effectiveness.

 ## Usage